mukswilly/psicore-binaries/README.md

 These custom protocols use OSSH (Obfuscated SSH) over websocket.
 Websocket may be plain (WS) or secure (WSS) and unfronted or fronted over a CDN.

 ### NOTE:
-These protocols are only supported by the [NapsternetV android app](https://play.google.com/store/apps/details?id=com.napsternetlabs.napsternetv) and this psiphond binary.
+The custom protocols are only supported by the [NapsternetV android app](https://play.google.com/store/apps/details?id=com.napsternetlabs.napsternetv) and binaries from this repo.

-The binary can be used just like the usual psiphond server binary in terms of commands, arguments, etc.
+The psiphond server binary which supports these custom protocols can be located in the [psiphond directory](/psiphond)